molgenis/GAP/README.md

    ⎛¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯⎞
-   ⎜                         Run GAP Pipeline, to create a CallRates report per project   ⎜ ⎜                         and a PennCNV report and VCF file per patient.               ⎜ ⎜                         Takes place on [zinc-finger of leucine-zipper]               ⎜ ⎝______________________________________________________________________________________⎠
+   ⎜                         Run GAP Pipeline, to create a CallRates report per project   ⎜ ⎜                         and a PennCNV report and VCF file per patient.               ⎜ ⎜                         Takes place on [zinc-finger of leucine-zipper].               ⎜ ⎝______________________________________________________________________________________⎠
                                          v
                                          v  > > > > > > > > > > NGS_Automated CopyProjectDataToPRM [stores data produced by pipeline on permanent storage system]
                                          v
    ⎛¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯⎞
    ⎜                  DARWIN, calculate standard deviation                                ⎜
-   ⎜                  and stores all data in array database                               ⎜ ⎝______________________________________________________________________________________⎠
+   ⎜                  and stores all data in array database.                               ⎜ ⎝______________________________________________________________________________________⎠
 ```